 Here are a few of the most popular forum choices:

-It was created by the same team that created WordPress, and is designed to be run on a self-hosted WordPress site (not on a WordPress.com-powered blog).
+It was created by the same team that created WordPress, and it is designed to be run on a self-hosted WordPress site (not on a WordPress.com-powered blog).

-The main bbPress code base contains only the features needed by truly everyone, and any additional features are available in one of almost 200 plugins.
+The main bbPress code base contains only the features needed by truly everyone, and any additional features are available in one of approximately 200 plugins.

 bbPress is definitely the right choice if you want to add a forum or bulletin board system to an existing WordPress site.